Dean and Professor of Law

 Areas of Expertise

-Dean Ferruolo teaches in the areas of business, corporate and biotech law.
+Dean Ferruolo specializes in the areas of business, corporate and biotech law.
+He advises USD's National Transactional LawMeet® team and co-teaches business planning and in-house corporate counseling.

 Honors and Affiliations

-His book, The Origins of the University: The Schools of Paris and Their Critics (Stanford University Press, 1985), has been widely cited and remains the authoritative work on the subject.
+Ferruolo's publications include The Origins of the University: The Schools of Paris and Their Critics (Stanford University Press, 1985).